Remarkable Horses in Canada: Midnight

-In the July/August 2017 issue of Canadian Horse Journal, we celebrated Canada’s 150th anniversary with stories of 20 exceptional horses that have reflected our values and fired our national pride.
+In the summer of 2017, we celebrated Canada’s 150th anniversary with stories of 20 exceptional horses that have reflected our values and fired our national pride.
 One of those horses was Midnight.

 One of the wildest saddle bronc bucking horses was the legendary Midnight.
 Foaled in 1916 on Jim McNab’s Cottonwood Ranch in the Porcupine Hills west of Fort MacLeod, Alberta, Midnight was a crossbred between a Thoroughbred on his dam’s side and a Percheron/Morgan cross on his sire’s side.
 He grew to a sturdy 1300-pounds and stood 15.1 hands.

 Midnight with owner Jim McNab in 1923.
 Photo: Pro Rodeo Hall of Fame

 By the age of three the black colt was gelded and broke to ride, but he proved difficult and unpredictable.
 By the time Midnight was eight years old, McNab decided he was too dangerous as a saddle horse, and tried him out as a bucking horse.
 Midnight would go down in history as one of the greatest bucking horses in the world.

 McNab started out with local rodeos, but soon entered Midnight in the Calgary Stampede in 1924, where no rider was able to stay on his back.
 The horse was quiet to handle on the ground, but the moment anyone got on his back he was a flying demon, bucking wildly, leaping and twisting.
 Cowboys would bite the dust after just two to three seconds.
 He rapidly became the champion bucking horse of Western Canada with a reputation for being unrideable.
 It is said the horse took delight in adding a final insult to injury by bucking in a circle around his fallen rider before leaving the arena.